-Britton's Beauties of Wiltshire (1801 Volume 1) contains the earliest account of this yew: 'In the churchyard is a large hollow yew tree 8 or 10 yards in circumference, from the roots of which, near the centre, eight young stems have sprung up, twisting themselves together in a curious form, and at about the height of about 2 yards, struck into the centre of the principal remaining trunk of the parent tree, the hollow of which they entirely fill up...I regret to say that the tree is decaying fast, a great many roots having been destroyed about twelve years since, in lowering the level of the graveyard'.
+Britton's Beauties of Wiltshire (1801 Volume 1) contains the earliest account of this yew: 'In the churchyard is a large hollow yew tree 8 or 10 yards in circumference, from the roots of which, near the centre, eight young stems have sprung up, twisting themselves together in a curious form, and at about the height of about 2 yards, struck into the centre of the principal remaining trunk of the parent tree, the hollow of which they entirely fill up...I regret to say that the tree is decaying fast, a great many roots having been destroyed about twelve years since, in lowering the level of the graveyard.'

-Gilpin's 1834 Remarks on Forest Scenery described a tree 'in fine foliage, although the trunk is quite hollow, an immense yew tree, which measures thirty-seven feet in circumference, and the limbs are proportionately large.
+Gilpin's 1834 Remarks on Forest Scenery described a tree 'in fine foliage, although the trunk is quite hollow, an immense yew tree, which measures thirtyseven feet in circumference, and the limbs are proportionately large.
 The tree is entered by means of a rustic gate; and seventeen persons lately breakfasted in its interior.
-It is said to have been planted, many generations ago, by the Arundel family'.
+It is said to have been planted, many generations ago, by the Arundel family.'
+This quote is attributed to Sir T.Dick Lauder.